twolfson/google-music.js/README.md

 **This is an untested method.**

 ### Rating
-`gmusic.rating` exposes interfaces to the rating the current song.
+`googleMusic.rating` exposes interfaces to the rating the current song.

 #### `rating.getRating()`
 Retrieve the rating for the current track.